-Every morning, the alarm – sometimes set in vain, sometimes forgotton to be set at all – never rings.
-The clock would only ever go off in my imagination because really now, I never sleep all the way through the night.
-I never even give my alarm clock a chance.
-Hours before any other normal person would wake to a noxious beeping, I explode out of the last traces of an always restless slumber.
-Wild-eyed and confused under a blindfold, I am the picture of insanity, fighting, but failing, to escape the jacket.
+Every morning, the alarm – sometimes set in vain, sometimes forgotton to be set at all – never rang.
+The clock would only ever go off in my imagination because really, I never slept all the way through the night.
+I never even gave my alarm clock a chance.
+Hours before any other normal person would wake to a noxious beeping, I exploded out of the last traces of an always restless slumber.
+Wild-eyed and confused under a blindfold, I was the picture of insanity, fighting, but failing, to escape the jacket.

 Only in my nightmare was I mistaken for a lunatic, captured, wrapped and strapped in asylum white.
-Awake now.
+Awake.
 Sitting bolt upright.
-I have to unravel myself from pristine white way-too-expensive 800-thread-count sheets that were twisted into chains.
-No blindfold, but I’m doing it blindly.
-Always, it’s dark in the pre-dawn.
+I had to unravel myself from pristine white way-too-expensive 800-thread-count sheets that were twisted into chains.
+No blindfold, but I was doing it blindly.
+Always, it was darkest in the pre-dawn.
 Almost always, I fell asleep against my blogging will so eyes are coated with mucus and contact lenses are glued, like yesterday’s steamed white rice in the unwashed cooker, to the inside of my upper eyelids.

-In other words, I can’t see a fucking a thing.
+In other words, I couldn’t see a fucking a thing.

 “Baby, they’ve been waiting for you.”

-Almost every morning, I say it – sometimes out loud, sometimes whispered inside my head – “Baby, they’ve been waiting for you.”
-I do.
-I don’t know who “they” are, nor do I have a real sense of why I would say this, but at the very least I do know that “Baby” refers to me.
+Almost every morning, I said it – sometimes out loud, sometimes whispered inside my head – “Baby, they've been waiting for you."
+I did.
+I don't know who "they" are, nor do I have a real sense of why I would say this, but at the very least I did know that "Baby" referred to me.

 Yes, Baby, I know I’m crazy.

-It’s what I’ve been saying for a while now.
+It’s what I’d been saying for a while.
 A way to pump myself up.
 Psyche myself into excitement.
-Internally cheer for myself with that little boost of confidence that doesn’t really exist.
+Internally cheer for myself with that little boost of confidence that didn’t really exist.
 I knew that at some point in my life, maybe not by the time I graduated college, maybe not by the age of 30, but at some point, I would be able to tell myself that the world has been waiting for me.

-For the past year, I mistook “they” for a job that toward the end, was killing my soul.
-I was grateful when the opportunity first arose a year ago.
+For the previous year, I had mistaken “they” for a job that toward the end, was killing my soul.
+I was grateful when the opportunity first arose.
 I was intrigued by the concept, then fell in love with the promise of revolutionizing the world.
 The bitter MBA I thought I had neatly tucked away in my past was unfolding to reveal a future career so perfect that I thought it couldn’t possibly exist.
 It existed as marketing on the social web.
 “Baby,” I told myself, “they – this concept, this dynamic company, this perfect job – they have been waiting for you to come and change the world (wide web).”
 I blindly gave my entire life to it, saving only a tiny corner for the personal passions that without which, I would die.

 Perhaps things were not what they seemed.
 Maybe it was just the natural evolution of a job.
 The beauty of my work was decomposing into a fetid mess, an unnatural mix of extraordinary performance pressure, personal (or rather, personnel) drama, and boredom.
 I had no joy.